mdn/content/files/en-us/mozilla/firefox/releases/8/index.md

 ## Changes for Mozilla and add-on developers

-See [Updating add-ons for Firefox 8](/en-US/docs/Mozilla/Firefox/Updating_add-ons_for_Firefox_8) for a guide to changes you're likely to have to make to make your add-ons compatible with Firefox 8.
+See [Updating add-ons for Firefox 8](/en-US/docs/Mozilla/Firefox/Updating_add-ons_for_Firefox_8) for a guide to changes you're likely to have to make your add-ons compatible with Firefox 8.

 > **Note:** Firefox 8 requires that binary components be recompiled, as do all major releases of Firefox.
 See [Binary Interfaces](/en-US/docs/Mozilla/Developer_guide/Interface_Compatibility#binary_interfaces) for details.